Changing Market Towns

 Significant investment for our market towns

-The Changing Market Towns project was been awarded £2.13 million of Strategic Development Funding from the Church of England, which was matched by the Diocese to bring the total investment over a five year period to £4.36 million.
+The Changing Market Towns project was awarded £2.13 million of Strategic Development Funding from the Church of England, which was matched by the Diocese to bring the total investment over a five year period to £4.36 million.

-The project is focussed on the towns of: Wisbech, Chatteris, Littleport, Ramsey, Huntingdon.
-The project is an expression of one of the Levers for Change within the Diocese of Ely's Ely 2025 Growth Strategy - Targeting Resources to Key Areas.
+The project is an expression of one of the Levers for Change within the Diocese of Ely's Ely 2025 Growth StrategyTargeting Resources to Key Areas.

 It focuses on enabling and sustaining church growth in small and medium-sized towns and will significantly enhance the Diocese's ability to realise its commitment to:

-- engage fully and courageously with the needs of our communities, locally and globally,
+• engage fully and courageously with the needs of our communities, locally and globally,

-- grow God's church by finding disciples and nurturing leaders, and
+• grow God's church by finding disciples and nurturing leaders, and

-- deepen our commitment to God through word, worship and prayer.
+• deepen our commitment to God through word, worship and prayer.
 It aims to work across whole towns, and not be constrained by some of the ancient parish boundaries.

-The funding is enabling the Diocese to transform its engagement with Fenland town communities in the north of the region, bringing in new congregations and fresh expressions of church.
+Chatteris - Changing Market Towns Toddler Group VolunteersThe funding is enabling the Diocese to transform its engagement with a number of market towns, bringing in new congregations and fresh expressions of church.
 It is supported by the organisational changes necessary to provide our church leaders with the freedom to focus on town ministry.
-It is also helping to pay for a network of community support workers with family, youth and other specialisms - leading the work of our churches in transforming their communities.
+It is also helping to fund a network of community support workers with family, youth and other specialisms - leading the work of our churches in transforming their communities.

-CMT becomes part of Ministry and Mission
+Changing Market Towns becomes part of Ministry and Mission

-- In mid-2024 the Changing Market Towns project became part of the Ministry and Mission team within the Diocese of Ely.
+• In mid-2024 the Changing Market Towns project became part of the Ministry and Mission team within the Diocese of Ely.

 2024 Reviews and 2021 Mid-Term Reviews

-- In 2024, the Changing Market Towns Project Board asked Jon Randell to summarise the benefits of the CMT Project and an external consultant, John Truscott to look at the lessons learnt.
+St George’s, Littleport, Sport and WellbeingIn 2024, the Changing Market Towns Project Board asked Jon Randall to summarise the benefits of the CMT Project and an external consultant, John Truscott to look at the lessons learnt.
+As the Changing Market Towns Project nears the end of its period of national funding, and as we look towards developing new missional projects within the diocese, the CMT Project Board commissioned two reports for publication:

 Changing Market Towns Prayer